 The cybersecurity function is centralized under the Senior Vice President and Chief Information Officer, who has over three decades of experience in information technology.
 The cybersecurity function is comprised of a dedicated team of professionals who work continuously to monitor risks relating to cybersecurity resilience strategy, policy, standards, architecture, and processes.
 We identify and address cybersecurity risks by employing a defense-in-depth methodology, consisting of both proactive and reactive elements.
 This requires a comprehensive program involving advanced monitoring and defense technology along with recurring situational drills that exercise incident response and crisis management plans.
 We leverage dedicated internal resources, along with strategic external partnerships, to mitigate cybersecurity threats to the Company.
-In the event a cybersecurity incident occurs, we maintain cybersecurity insurance to provide appropriate resources for both financial and cyber expertise.
-We have partnerships for penetration testing, incident response, and various third-party assessments.
+We have partnerships for vulnerability testing, incident response, and various third-party assessments.
 We deploy both commercially available solutions and proprietary systems to actively manage threats to our technology environment.